Collection of blood or blood clots in the tissues

 with successful surgery, thickened palm tissue may develop again in the same

 place or in a new areas of the hands.
-Reoperation is sometimes necessary to get
+Reoperation is sometimes needed to get

 your hand function back.